 Protalix BioTherapeutics, Inc. (collectively with its subsidiaries, the "Company") and its wholly-owned subsidiaries, Protalix Ltd. and Protalix B.V. (collectively, the "Subsidiaries"), are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellEx® protein expression system ("ProCellEx").
-To date, the Company has successfully developed taliglucerase alfa (marketed under the name BioManguinhos alfataliglicerase in Brazil, Uplyso® in certain other Latin American countries and Elelyso® in the rest of the territories) for the treatment of Gaucher disease that has been approved for marketing in the United States, Brazil, Israel and other markets.
+To date, the Company has successfully developed taliglucerase alfa (marketed under the name BioManguinhos alfataliglicerase in Brazil and certain other Latin American countries and Elelyso® in the rest of the territories) for the treatment of Gaucher disease that has been approved for marketing in the United States, Brazil, Israel and other markets.
 The Company has a number of product candidates in varying stages of the clinical development process.
 The Company's strategy is to develop proprietary recombinant proteins that are therapeutically superior to existing recombinant proteins currently marketed for the same indications.

-The most advanced investigational drug in the Company's product pipeline is pegunigalsidase alfa, or PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder, which is the subject of a phase III clinical program.
-The PRX-102 phase III clinical program includes three separate studies, referred to as the BALANCE study, the BRIDGE study and the BRIGHT study, each of which has been completed.
+The most advanced investigational drug in the Company's product pipeline is pegunigalsidase alfa, or PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder, which was the subject of a phase III clinical program.
+The PRX-102 phase III clinical program included three separate studies, which are referred to as the BALANCE study, the BRIDGE study and the BRIGHT study, each of which has been completed.
 The studies were designed to evaluate the potential for improved efficacy and better quality of life for adult patients with Fabry disease and to evaluate the safety of the Company's drug/therapy.
-In addition, the phase III clinical program includes two extension studies in which subjects that participated in the Company's phase I/II clinical trials and phase III clinical trials may enroll and continue to be treated with PRX-102.
+The phase III clinical program analyzed two potential dosing regimens: 1 mg/kg every two weeks and 2 mg/kg every four weeks.
+In addition, the phase III clinical program included two extension studies in which subjects that participated in the Company's phase I/II clinical trials and phase III clinical trials had the opportunity to enroll and continue to be treated with PRX-102.
+As of March 1, 2023, sponsorship of the two openlabel extension studies was transferred to the Company's development and commercialization partner for PRX-102, Chiesi Farmaceutici S.p.A. ("Chiesi").